 - Menon was also responsible for India’s innovative foreign policy called the Non-alignment Movement (NAM) in which India took a middle approach rather than ally with the then superpowers USA and the USSR.
 But Menon was more critical of the USA than the USSR, whose policies he favoured.

-- Krishna Menon is most remembered in India for his speech in the UN espousing India’s position on the Kashmir issue vis-à-vis Pakistan.
+- Krishna Menon is most remembered in India for his speech in the United Nations espousing India’s position on the Kashmir issue vis-à-vis Pakistan.
 In January 1957, he gave a nearly 8-hour-long speech (the longest ever in the UN) where he passionately defended Indian sovereignty in Kashmir.
 For this, the Indian press gave him the title, ‘The Hero of Kashmir’.

 - He became India’s Defence Minister in April 1957 after his election to the Lok Sabha from the North Mumbai seat.
 He was previously a Cabinet Minister without Portfolio.